Last revised March 15, 2012

 Section 1.
 Certificates of Appreciation for Faculty Senate.

-a.
-A Faculty Senate Certificate of Appreciation will be presented to all Senators who have completed a three-year term on the Faculty Senate in good standing (e.g. without four absences during one academic year of that three-year term).The list of eligible Senators will be compiled by the Senate Secretary and the Certificates of Appreciation will be prepared and distributed following the end of their terms of office.
+• A Faculty Senate Certificate of Appreciation will be presented to all Senators who have completed a three-year term on the Faculty Senate in good standing (e.g., with no more than three [3] absences during an academic year in that three-year term).
+The list of eligible Senators will be compiled by the Faculty Senate Secretary or a Chair designee, and the Certificates of Appreciation will be prepared and distributed to the Senators at the end of their terms in office.

 Section 2.
 Honorary Certificates of Appreciation by Executive Committee.